Jim Sweeney (basketball)

 James Sweeney was a 1980 recipient of the Frances Pomeroy Naismith Award as the United States' top collegiate basketball player under 6'0" tall.

 Basketball

 He was the captain of the Boston College Eagles.
 He was nominated by Boston College (BC) as a Rhodes Scholar candidate.
 Raised in Trenton, New Jersey, he attended the Lawrenceville School before receiving an athletic scholarship to Boston College.

 Sweeney testified as a witness in the 1978–79 Boston College basketball point shaving scandal in which members of organized crime schemed to control the outcomes of several games.
 Sweeney was neither charged nor offered immunity in exchange for his testimony.
 The Tampa Bay Times featured Sweeney as one of the "Top 10 most intriguing people of Tampa Bay in 2014", for their fellow resident having displayed "little fear of the mob and no bitterness about getting caught up in a wise-guy point-shaving scheme."

+Sweeney's role in the scandal caused the NBA to reject his application to play in any of its teams as a first-time draft during the 1980–81 season.
 Following his 1980 graduation from BC, Sweeney played basketball briefly in Sweden.